 This interest from American buyers could help offset any migration away from London and sustain demand in the PCL sector.

-As Steven Sharp remarks, “Our lending partners are still here to support borrowers—whether for bridging short-term liquidity gaps, refinancing development exits or completing asset sales.
+As Steven Sharp remarks, “Our lending partners are still here to support borrowers—whether for bridging short-term liquidity gaps, refinancing or completing asset sales.
 We anticipate the bridging market to see a lift under these political conditions.

 ©2024 Copyright Century Capital.
 All Rights Reserved.